UCSD-RHC-Lab/GARRY/README.md

 * `ease_out_back_scaled.dart`: The EaseOutBackScaled class which sets the scale for transforms that are used on various pages

 The `widgets\feedback page` repository contains:
+* `scoreboard.dart`: The self-containing, animated, scrollable widget that displays session scores in descending order.
+*
 * `base_feedback_page.dart`: An abstracted base version of every feedback page which can be extended to cater to each specific feedback type.
 * `feedback_page_component.dart`: Contains the different methods and widgets necessary to build the feedback page.
 * `file_selection_page.dart`: Contains the file selection page that contains the mock data we test with.